Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: Numerical Study using VISSIM

 While EKF and MHE perform similarly for Segment 8 which does not have congestion, Figure \ref{f:trajectories}e shows that EKF is not able to estimate the congested density on Segment 6.
 It does show a few spikes and a slight gradual increase in density but overall there is no significant congestion depicted by EKF.
 On the other hand, MHE follows the congested density more closely and also returns to the less congested ground truth condition once the congestion ends.
 In Figures \ref{f:trajectories}a and \ref{f:trajectories}c, MHE estimates congestion on the respective segments although the congestion is shown to start earlier than when it actually occurs.
 This is because the considered model inputs do not force congestion on any part of the stretch but one is observed in the measured data for middle segments from about 100 seconds into the simulation.
 The correction applied to the modeled states that are otherwise free-flowing to replicate the congestion in the measurement data causes congestion to be depicted earlier in the upstream segments corresponding to when it first occurs in the downstream segments rather than when it actually occurs on the upstream segments.
-Except for the time of start of congestion in the estimated states on upstream segments, MHE is able to replicate well the magnitude of the congestion in terms of both density and speed which EKF fails to do.
+Except for the time of the start of congestion in the estimated states on upstream segments, MHE is able to replicate well the magnitude of the congestion in terms of both density and speed which EKF fails to do.
 The trajectory plots also explain the closeness of EKF and MHE in terms of $\text{RMSE}_{\rho}$ and the significantly larger difference in $\text{RMSE}_{v}$.
 Both MHE and EKF observe a similar deviation from the actual density, with MHE depicting the congestion to start earlier while EKF not depicting or only partially depicting the congestion.
 As a result, both methods show a close $\text{RMSE}_{\rho}$.
 However, since MHE replicates the congestion while EKF does not, the former results in reduced speeds which are closer to the actual speeds than the higher ones estimated by EKF as a result of estimating lower densities.
-This results in a significantly smaller $\text{RMSE}_{v}$ for MHE as compared to EKF.
+This results in a significantly smaller $\text{RMSE}_{v}$ for MHE as compared to EKF. {On the other hand, since EKF constantly overestimates the speeds, the denominator of $\mathrm{SAMPE}_{v}$ becomes large causing this metric to be close to its value for MHE despite a larger absolute error.}

 The average run times per time step of simulation for the methods are given in Table \ref{t:run_times}.